blandonkd/blandonkd.github.io/index.md

 ```

 #### The Dashboard File
 The dashboard is an HTML file utilizing the CanvasJS API.
 This dashboard takes the outputted data that is collected in JSON and outputs it to a web browser showing two different graphs.
 The first graph is temperature over time and the second is humidity over time.
 For this layout I used a line chart and mapped the time-stamp value to the X axis and either temperature or humidy to the Y axis.
+Below is an example of the output seen on a web browser.

 ![Dashboard Example](https://github.com/blandonkd/blandonkd.github.io/blob/main/DashboardExample.png)